RishiMatura/FirebaseApp/README.md

-#FireBaseLoginApp
+# FireBase Login App
-An authentication application using Firebase that tests the functionality of Signin and SignUp feature using Google's Firebase as its base.
+An authentication application using Firebase that tests the functionality of the SignIn and SignUp features using Google's Firebase as its base.